i-sumitkumar/i-sumitkumar/README.md

 ---

 *Note: This README file is a summary of my professional experience, technical skills, projects, and achievements.
-For more details, please visit my [LinkedIn profile](https://www.linkedin.com/in/isumit-kumar/).*
+For more details, please visit my [LinkedIn profile](https://www.linkedin.com/in/isumit-kumar/) or my [website](http://sumitkumar.info/).*